Modern Greek Enlightenment

+Eventually, the Greek community fought in the Greek War of Independence for roughly nine years.
+By the 1830s, the enlightenment struggle continued and the Greek community established a state that was still overshadowed by Orthodox ecclesiastical aristocracy.
+Orthodox priest Neophytos Vamvas was the dean of the scientific and philosophical school of Athens.
+Eventually for the proliferation of the people a secular state was preferred and Otto of Greece was elected King.
+Greek academics studied in Germany and France and a German educational system was implemented in Greece.
+The major new architecture of Athens was Neoclassical in nature and was a defining characteristic of the Greek Enlightenment and Greek painters represented the Munich School.
+The Enlightenment movement continued with news of continued Greek oppression among the Greek community living in the Ottoman Empire.

+Regrettably, slavery still overshadowed the Greek people living in the empire.
+The Greek slave movement began in the United States with Garafilia Mohalbi and people learned about the horrors of Greek slavery.
+Eventually Hiram Powers sculpted The Greek Slave statue which was exhibited all over the world.
+The Dance of Zalongo also became a popular movement in art during the Greek Enlightenment and reminded people of the mass suicide of roughly 60 women and children from a cliff in Zalongo in 1803 to avoid capture, enslavement, rape and lifelong torture by Ottoman forces during the Souliote War (1803).
+The Ottomans implemented the Tanzimat reforms to slow nationalistic sentiment but Greek oppression continued until they were fully liberated and wars ensued for over 100 years.
+Rhodes, together with the other islands of the Dodecanese, were united with Greece in February 1947.

 Origins

 The Greek Enlightenment was given impetus by the Greek predominance in trade and education in the Ottoman Empire.
 This allowed Greek merchants to finance a large number of young Greeks to study in universities in Italy and the German states.
 There, they were introduced to the ideas of the Enlightenment and the French Revolution.
 It was the wealth of the extensive Greek merchant class that provided the material basis for the intellectual revival that was the prominent feature of Greek life in the half century and more leading to 1821.
 It was not by chance that on the eve of the Greek War of Independence the epicenters of Greek learning, i.e. schools-cum-universities, were situated in Ioannina, Chios, Smyrna (Izmir) and Ayvalık (Kydonies), were also Greek commercial centers.